FilenCloudDienste/filen-webdav/README.md

   <h3 align="center">Filen WebDAV</h3>

   <p align="center">
-    A package to start a WebDAV server for a Filen account.
+    A package to start a WebDAV server for a single or multiple Filen accounts.
     <br/>
     <br/>
   </p>